getty-zig/getty.so/pages/guide/setup.md

 {% endhighlight %}
 {% endlabel %}

 And there we go!
-We've successfully added Getty as a package dependency to our project! 🥳
+We've successfully added Getty to our project! 🥳